-١. AIMS 2
+1. AIMS 2

 2. LEGISLATION AND STATUTORY GUIDANCE 2

-3. DEFINITIONS
+3. DEFINITIONS 3

 4. EQUALITY STATEMENT 6

 5. ROLES AND RESPONSIBILITIES 6

 6. RESPONSIBILITIES OF ALL STAFF 6

 7. RESPONSIBILITIES OF THE DESIGNATED SAFEGUARDING LEAD (DSL) 7

 8. RESPONSIBILITIES OF THE GOVERNING BODY 8

 9. RESPONSIBILITIES OF THE EXECUTIVE PRINCIPAL/HEAD OF SCHOOL 8

-10. CONFIDENTIALITY 8
+10. CONFIDENTIALITY 9

 11. RECOGNISING ABUSE AND TAKING ACTION 9

-12. IF YOU HAVE CONCERNS ABOUT A CHILD (AS OPPOSED TO A CHILD BEING IN
+IF YOU HAVE CONCERNS ABOUT A CHILD (AS OPPOSED TO A CHILD BEING IN

 MEDIATE DANGER)

 EARLY HELP

 REFERRAL

 IF YOU HAVE CONCERNS ABOUT EXTREMISM

-16. CHILDREN WHO ARE LESBIAN, GAY, BI, OR TRANSGENDER OR QUESTIONING (LGBT) Q+)
+16. CHILDREN WHO ARE GENDER QUESTIONING, LESBIAN, GAY, BI, OR TRANSGENDE 12 r (lgbtq+

 1 7 .
-CONCERNS ABOUT A STAFF MEMBER OR VOLUNTEER .
-12
+CONCERNS ABOUT A STAFF MEMBER OR VOLUNTEER 12

-18. ALLEGATIONS OF ABUSE MADE AGAINST OTHER PUPILS .12
+18. ALLEGATIONS OF ABUSE MADE AGAINST OTHER PUPILS 12

-19. NUDE AND SEMI-NUDE SHARING .
-13
+19. NUDE AND SEMINUDE SHARING 13

-20. MENTAL HEALTH .
-14
+20. MENTAL HEALTH 14

-CONTEXTUAL SAFEGUARDING
+21. CONTEXTUAL SAFEGUARDING 14

-22. NOTIFYING PARENTS .
-15
+22. NOTIFYING PARENTS 15

-MOBILE PHONES AND CAMERAS
+23. MOBILE PHONES AND CAMERAS 15

-24. USE OF REASONABLE FORCE .
-15
+USE OF REASONABLE FORCE

-COMPLAINTS AND CONCERNS ABOUT SCHOOL SAFEGUARDING PRACTICES
+25. COMPLAINTS AND CONCERNS ABOUT SCHOOL SAFEGUARDING PRACTICES 15

-26. RECORD-KEEPING .
-16
+26. RECORD-KEEPING 16

-TRAINING OF ALL STAFF
+27. TRAINING OF ALL STAFF 16

-28. TRAINING OF THE DSL AND DEPUTY/DEPUTIES .
-1 7
+28. TRAINING OF THE DSL AND DEPUTY/DEPUTIES 1 7

-29. TRAINING OF GOVERNORS .17
+29. TRAINING OF GOVERNORS 1 7

+30. RECRUITMENT - INTERVIEW/APPOINTMENT PANELS 17

+31. CURRICULUM 7

-30. RECRUITMENT - INTERVIEW/APPOINTMENT PANELS 17 31.
-CURRICULUM 18 32.
-MONITORING ARRANGEMENTS 18 33.
-USE OF FEDERATION BUILDINGS BY OUTSIDE AGENCIES 18 34.
-APPENDIX 1: PROCEDURE IF YOU HAVE CONCERNS ABOUT A CHILD'S WELFARE (NO IMM NEDIATE DANGER) 19
+32. MONITORING ARRANGEMENTS 8

+33. USE OF FEDERATION BUILDINGS BY OUTSIDE AGENCIES 8

+34. APPENDIX 1: PROCEDURE IF YOU HAVE CONCERNS ABOUT A CHILD'S WELFARE (NO IMM EDIATE

+DAN NGER) 9

-AIMS
+1. AIMS